The online Comment window has expired

 • Default_avatar

-Eric Arico about 4 years ago
+Eric Arico over 4 years ago

 Oakland already has some of the strongest tenant protections in the country.
 These proposed changes go too far.
 One for one replacement of roommates is already allowed, but this ordinance would take away property owners ability to vet new roommates using the same standards as the initial tenants.
 This is unfair even to corporate landlords, but it's an onerous imposition on owner occupants who have to live with tenants they weren't allowed to vet.
 These changes will allow abusers, criminals, and non-paying dead beat tenants to bully their way into the homes of elderly property owners who are often female, black, and lifelong Oakland residents.